projectnessie/iceberg-catalog-migrator/README.md

 Please note that a log file will be created, which will print "successfully migrated table X" for every table migration, and also log any table level failures, if present.

-### B.3) executes the migration and out of 1000 tables 10 tables have failed to migrate because the target catalog had the same table and namespace (maybe different schema).Remaining 990 tables were successfully migrated.
+### B.3) executes the migration and out of 1000 tables 10 tables have failed to migrate because of some error.
+Remaining 990 tables were successfully migrated.

 Sample input:
 ```shell